andrzejmusiol/gdzie-otwarte/README.md

-# [Gdzie-otwarte.pl](https://gdzie-otwarte.pl). is a project against irresponsibility of Polish Government
+# [Gdzie-otwarte.pl](https://gdzie-otwarte.pl). is a project against side economic effects of SARS-Covid-19

 ## Background